ProjectOrangeBox/Orange2023/readme.md

 ---

-4. Routing - Router.php (implied, not uploaded but referenced)
+1. Routing - Router.php
   - Matches the current request URI + HTTP method to a registered route.
   - Route specifies:
     - Controller class.
     - Method to call.
     - URL parameters.
   - If no route matches - forwards to Error.php for 404 handling.

 ---